 Bellwether Housing was founded in 1980 to create housing for lower wage workers to have access to safe, affordable housing close to their jobs.
 After nearly 40 years of success and growth, Bellwether is the Pacific Northwest’s largest nonprofit affordable housing provider.

-Looking forward, Bellwether will continue to integrate nearly 40 years of success with new ideas and pioneering development approaches.
+Looking forward, Bellwether will continue to integrate over 40 years of success with new ideas and pioneering development approaches.
 As King County continues to experience unprecedented job growth, housing shortages, and increasing homelessness, over the next five years, Bellwether plans to develop or acquire 2,500 new homes for low- and moderate-income residents of urban King County by 2025.

 We envision diverse communities where people of all incomes and backgrounds share in the prosperity of our region.